ApprenticeAI/frapy/docs/topics/api.rst

 Core API
 ========

-This section documents the Scrapy core API, and it's intended for developers of extensions and middlewares.
+This section documents the Frapy core API, and it's intended for developers of extensions and middlewares.

 .. _topics-api-crawler: